srawindra/dotnetquasar/README.md

-# Dotnet Quasar
+# .NET Quasar

-New Dotnet template (ASP.NET) Core 8, with Quasar 2 and Typescript support
+New ASP.NET Starter template (WebAPI) Core 8.0, with Quasar 2 (Vue) and Typescript support